open-mmlab/mmdetection/docs/tutorials/pytorch2openvino.md

 - `checkpoint` : The path of a model checkpoint file.
 - `pytorch2onnx_args`: Script arguments for export to ONNX.
 The list of possible values for `pytorch2onnx_args` can be found [here](pytorch2onnx.md#how-to-convert-models-from-pytorch-to-onnx).
 - `--not_strip_doc_string`: If this argument is used, then fields with debug information will remain in the ONNX graph.
-- `--skip_fixes`: The specified patch functions will be skipped during the export.

 Example: